leobouard/leobouard.github.io/_drafts/objets-temporaires.md

 Dans un commentaire sur l'article de Narayanan Subramanian, [Joe Richards](https://joeware.net/) annonce cependant qu'il y aurait plusieurs manière de créer un objet dynamique dans l'une de ces deux partitions, laissant ainsi une bombe à retardement dans le domaine.

-Commentaire original :
+**Commentaire original :**

-> [...] we had a sit down with [Microsoft] about how to blow up an entire AD forest in seconds, or worse, leave a time bomb.
+> [...]
+We had a sit down with [Microsoft] about how to blow up an entire AD forest in seconds, or worse, leave a time bomb.
 >
 > I still remember a few guys from the [Product Group] sitting in a room in Redmond and Dean said this is what is possible and they said no it isn't and then boom he showed a whole schema disappear on a test forest right in front of them. [...]
 >